WeblateOrg/weblate/docs/install.rst

 On upgrade to version 0.8 you should run :program:`./manage.py syncdb` to setup new tables, :program:`./manage.py setupgroups` to update privileges setup and :program:`./manage.py rebuild_index` to rebuild index for fulltext search.

+On upgrade to version 0.9 file structure has changed.
+You need to move :file:`repos` and :file:`whoosh-index` to :file:`weblate` folder.
+Also running :program:`./manage.py syncdb`, :program:`./manage.py setupgroups` and :program:`./manage.py setuplang` is recommended to get latest updates of privileges and language definitions.